MOVEMENT PRACTICE

 • NAWA Signature Member Exhibition, National Art Club, Grand Gallery, New York, NY

-• Fresh, Juried by Directors of gallery, Gallery Twist, Lexington, MA
+• Fresh, Juried by Gallery Twist, Lexington, MA

-• Art with Intention, Gallery Sitka South, Newport, RI
+• Art with Intention, Juried by Gallery Sitka South, Newport, RI

-• Time, United States Federal Courthouse, Seaport District, Boston, MA
+• Time, NAWA-MA juried exhibition, United States Federal Courthouse, Seaport District, Boston, MA

 • Concord Art Association Member Show, Concord Center for the Visual Arts, Concord, MA